jontiritilli/life-puck/README.md

-# LifePuck Project
+# GamePuck Project

-LifePuck is a digital life counter and utility for tabletop and TCG games, designed for the [Waveshare ESP32-S3 1.85inch Round Display](https://www.waveshare.com/esp32-s3-touch-lcd-1.85.htm) board.
+GamePuck is a digital life counter and utility for tabletop and TCG games, designed for the [Waveshare ESP32-S3 1.85inch Round Display](https://www.waveshare.com/esp32-s3-touch-lcd-1.85.htm) board.
 It features a 1.85" LCD screen with capacitive touch.

 The goal of this project is to provide a simple, intuitive, and visually appealing life counter for Flesh and Blood, Magic: The Gathering, Pokémon TCG, and others.
 It supports both single-player and two-player modes, with customizable settings, additional modes quick reset options, and a robust history.